 This is called Click-Through Tracking.
 Click-Through is the act of clicking on a link, a banner or other ad, which takes the user through to the advertiser's Web site.
 Used as a counter point to impressions to judge the response-inducing power of the link.
 A click-through is registered whenever a viewer clicks on that link or banner ad.
 This measurement is important to determine whether an ad is successfully getting traffic.
 To determine the click-through rate, you have to divide the number of responses by the number of e-mails you have sent (multiply this number by 100 to express the result as a percentage).

 MaxBulk Mailer v7 and higher

-MaxBulk Mailer v7 (and higher) offers click-through tracking thanks to the MLM script that comes for free with the software.
+MaxBulk Mailer v7 (and higher) offers click-through tracking and also message opening tracking thanks to the MLM script that comes for free with the software.
 MLM stands for Maxprog Mailing List Manager.
 It is a double opt-in list subscription manager and a message opening/click-through tracking PHP script you have to install on your web site.

 - The script is fully explained here.

 - The installation of MLM is covered here.

 - You will find the User Guide here and a FAQ here.